Federal Risk and Authorization Management Program (FedRAMP)

-US government customers can request Azure and Azure Government FedRAMP documentation directly from the FedRAMP Marketplace by submitting a package access request form.
+You can request Azure and Azure Government FedRAMP documentation directly from the FedRAMP Marketplace by submitting a package access request form.
 You must have a .gov or .mil email address to access a FedRAMP security package directly from FedRAMP.

 Frequently asked questions

 Does Azure comply with the Federal Information Security Management Act (FISMA)?
 FISMA is a US federal law that requires US federal agencies and their partners to procure information systems and services only from organizations that adhere to FISMA requirements.
 Most agencies and their vendors that indicate that they are FISMA-compliant are referring to how they meet the controls identified in NIST SP 800-53.
 The FISMA process (but not the underlying standards) was replaced by FedRAMP in 2011.
 FedRAMP provides a standardized approach for security assessment, authorization, and continuous monitoring of cloud services.

 To whom does FedRAMP apply?
 FedRAMP is mandatory for federal agency cloud deployments and service models at the low, moderate, and high-risk impact levels.
 Any federal agency that wants to engage a CSP may be required to meet FedRAMP specifications.
 In addition, companies that employ cloud technologies in products or services used by the federal government may be required to obtain an ATO.

 Where does my agency start its own compliance effort?
 For an overview of the steps federal agencies must take to successfully navigate FedRAMP and meet its requirements, go to Get Authorized: Agency Authorization.